GaboonGrabber Scenario: Manufacturing Vendor Crisis

 If Production Impact Is Ignored:

-“Your security analysis is thorough, but the production floor just reported that scheduling delays might force overtime shifts, and Linda is demanding to know why ‘IT problems’ are affecting the contract delivery.”
+“Your security analysis is thorough, but the production floor just reported that scheduling delays might force overtime shifts, and the Operations Director is demanding to know why ‘IT problems’ are affecting the contract delivery.”

 If Safety Systems Are Overlooked: